lordlinus/cosmosdb-graph-demo/README.md

 ### Deploy infrastructure

+1. Clone this repository to your local machine and navigate to `infra` folder.
 Bicep code is included with this repository and will deploy Cosmos DB, Synapse Spark pool and Azure Search service and follow the below steps

 - update `param.dev.json` file based on your requirements
   - change `clientIp` to your workstation ip ( Default value `0.0.0.0`)
   - change `sqlAdminPassword` to a strong password ( Default value `**ChangeMeNow1234!**`)
-- run below command to create cosmosdb database and collection
+- run below command to create cosmosdb database and collection, Azure Search service and Synapse spark pool
   - `az login`
   - `az deployment sub create --location southeastasia --template-file infra/main.bicep --parameters infra/params.dev.json`

-- Below services will be deployed
-  - Azure Cosmos DB
-  - Azure Search
-  - Synapse Workspace with default storage account and Spark medium pool
+2. Use GiHub actions to deploy services.
+Go to [github_action_infra_deployment](github_action_infra_deployment.md) to see how to deploy services.

 ### Load data